Native Video Ad

 videoController

-Available only when mediaType is Video.
-Returns nil if not present.
+Returned only when mediaType is Video.
+Returns nil if the data is not available.

 GFPVideoController *videoController = nativeAd.mediaData.videoController;